velocitycareerlabs/did-velocity/spec.md

 ## DID Format

+The Velocity DID format in ABNF form

 ```
-did-velocity-format   := did:velocity:v2:<velocity-bucket-url>
+did-velocity-format := "did:velocity:v2:" identifiers
-velocity-bucket-url  :=
+identifiers := identifier / “multi:” 1*(identifier “;”)
+identifier: account-id ":" list-id ":" entry-id
+account-id = “0x” 1*HEXDIG
+list-id: *id-char
+entry-id: *id-char
+id-char: DIGIT
 ```

-The `velocity-bucket-url` is a location in the velocity credential metadata contract.
+The `identifier` is a location in the velocity credential metadata contract.
 The contracts state consists of bitlists of fixed size.
 Each list contains up to 10000 encrypted keys.

+Note that when written to a the Velocity Network DLT the account-id is 0x and 40 hexadecimal characters

+When having a DID with `identifiers` that is prefixed with `multi:` then more than one identifier can be used with the end identified by a semi colon “;”.
+This form is only used during DID resolution.

 ## DID Operations